 If you choose to implement a serverless architecture to make the system cost-efficient, keep in mind that this type of architecture is challenging for ensuring long-running operations, asynchronous operation support, security, and fault tolerance.
 These challenges make developers come up with non-standard architectural mechanisms.

-We hope this post on how to manage remote IoT networks was helpful.
 If you decide to cooperate with a technical partner to provide your customers with quality remote IoT management services, make sure your partner knows how to handle the pitfalls associated with implementing the solution we described in this post.
-We have been helping IoT solution providers for years.
+At Yalantis, we have been helping IoT solution providers for years.
 Check out how we provided one of our such clients with long-term team augmentation services.
-Our technical team will gladly help you expand your IoT remote management capabilities and successfully enter the enterprise segment of the IoT market.

 Need a technical partner for ensuring remote IoT management?